waellap/Detection-Lab/README.md

 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

-### Tools Used
+Tools Used
-Splunk, Nmap, Sysmon windows 10, and kali linux
+Splunk, Nmap, Sysmon, windows 10, and kali linux

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network scanning tools (such as nmap) for Scanning newtowrk and looking into the open ports.